EDCD/EDDN/schemas/README-EDDN-schemas.md

 Monitor downstream of the Gateway) to be reported back to the sender.

 To state the obvious, if there are no issues with a request then an HTTP 200 response will be received by the sender.
+The body of the response should be the string `OK`.

 #### Reverse Proxy responses
 In addition to generic "you typoed the URL" and other such "you just didn't